codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

 ## Available Commands (Verbal Command Request)
+How do we ask the user what they want to do next?

+In visual-based apps, we hook a UIButton to an action and wait for the user to tap it.
+Using SayKit, we instead register a response for a command type, and wait for the user's speech to trigger the command.

-Conversant apps should let the user know what commands are usable at any given point in the app.
-Using SayKit, this is as straightforward as registering a response for the standard command type, `SAYStandardCommandAvailableCommands`.
+In this case, we register for the standard command type, `SAYStandardCommandAvailableCommands`.
 This predefined command is dispatched when the user speaks utterances like "What can I say?" and "Available commands".

+    ```
+    Aside: You can find a full list of standard commands at TODO.
+    ```

 - Create a helper function to add the response to the default command registry:
     ``` objc